24 hr Rescue Hotline:

 Gulls

 All birds are protected under the Countryside and Wildlife Act during their nesting season including all gulls, crows, pigeons and doves.
+They can only be disturbed under licence.
+This licence must be readily available and inspectable when in use.

-Nesting Seagulls and the law
+Nesting Gulls and the law

 • a licence is obtained and there is a valid reason for interference

-Problem Seagulls - dive bombing
+Problem Gulls – dive bombing

-Crime relating to Seagulls
+Crime relating to Gulls

 Five Stages of the Gulls Nesting Season